-Here are the specific terms that J-1 scholars' insurance must meet or exceed:
+Here are the specific terms that J-1 students insurance must meet or exceed:

 All new students must submit their immunization history to Student Health Services and have a Tuberculosis (TB) Screening done by the 10th day of classes.